GrantTreadway/ceg3400/SYLLABUS.md

     students will always recieve the highest grade possible (no one will recieve a lower grade because of a change to the composition)

+* Students are expected to behave by the Wright State University [Student Code of Conduct](https://policy.wright.edu/policy/3720-code-student-conduct)

+ Academic integrity violations will not be tolerated.
+Student must submit their own work and cite all sources of inspiration in a clear manner.
+Failure to do so will result in a 0 for the assignment and the offending student(s) conduct being sent to pertinent Student Affairs committee.

 ---

 ### Midterm Exam